Aircraft Accident Investigation Authority

 Safety action: the steps taken or proposed to be taken by a person, organization or agency in response to a safety issue.

-The AAID receives numerous notifications of aviation occurrences each year, many of which are accidents, serious incidents and/or incidents.
-It is from the information provided in these notifications that the AAID makes a decision on whether or not to investigate.
+The AAIA receives numerous notifications of aviation occurrences each year, many of which are accidents, serious incidents, and/or incidents.
+It is from the information provided in these notifications that the AAIA makes a decision on whether or not to investigate.
 While some further information is sought in some cases to assist in making those decisions, resource constraints dictate that a significant amount of professional judgment is needed to be exercised.

-The AAID Safety Officer gathers additional factual information on aviation accidents and serious incidents (with the exception of 'high risk operations), where the initial decision has been not to commence a 'full' (level 1 to 4) investigation.
+The AAIA's Safety Analyst gathers additional factual information on aviation accidents and serious incidents (except 'high-risk operations), where the initial decision has been not to commence a 'full' (level 1 to 4) investigation.

-The primary objective of the Safety Officer’s mandate is to undertake limited-scope, fact-gathering investigations, which result in a short summary report.
-The summary report is a compilation of the information the AAID has gathered, sourced from individuals or organizations involved in the occurrences, on the circumstances surrounding the occurrence and what safety action may have been taken or identified as a result of the occurrence.
+The primary objective of the Safety Analyst’s mandate is to undertake limited-scope, fact-gathering investigations, which result in a short summary report.
+The summary report is a compilation of the information the AAIA has gathered, sourced from individuals or organizations involved in the occurrences, on the circumstances surrounding the occurrence and what safety action may have been taken or identified as a result of the occurrence.

 These Short Investigation reports are released publicly.
 The reports are released periodically in a Bulletin format.